985185/volve-well-knowledge-graph/README.md

 - `out_wellkg_v3_catalog_v1.csv`

 This repo does not regenerate the full Volve filesystem catalog from scratch.
+## Intended Use

+These manifests are designed to:

+- Support drilling engineering research
+- Enable well-centric document discovery
+- Serve as a foundation for knowledge graph construction
+- Provide structured evidence mapping for SPE-style studies
 ## Repro steps (Windows PowerShell)

 Place `out_wellkg_v3_catalog_v1.csv` in the repo root, then run:

 ```powershell
 .\scripts\run_all.ps1